 # Use the values you set in your GitHub secrets for SRC_ENDPOINT and SRC_ACCESS_TOKEN.
 SRC_ENDPOINT= SRC_ACCESS_TOKEN= src batch preview -f lsif-go.campaign.yaml

 This will create a batch change preview in Sourcegraph.
 Navigate to the URL printed in the terminal to preview all the pull requests that will be created.

 Once you've verified the preview looks correct, change

 # Use the values you set in your GitHub secrets for SRC_ENDPOINT and SRC_ACCESS_TOKEN.
 SRC_ENDPOINT= SRC_ACCESS_TOKEN= src batch apply -f lsif-go.campaign.yaml

 Now, go back to the batch change page and verify the pull requests have been created.

 If there are errors creating any pull request, check to make sure the GitHub token in the Sourcegraph code host configuration (Site admin > Manage repositories) has the necessary scopes (

 Verify that the GitHub action has run successfully in the repositories on GitHub.

 Verify that the LSIF data has been successfully uploaded to Sourcegraph by navigating to any repository page on Sourcegraph > Settings > Code intelligence: Uploads.
 You should also be able to explore the code at that revision with precise code navigation.

-Merge the pull requests created by the campaign and close the campaign.
+Merge the pull requests created by the batch change and close the batch change.
 The GitHub action should now run on each push, generating LSIF data for the pushed revision and uploading this data to your Sourcegraph instance.